 Thanks to the increased access to information more and more people are aware of home birthing and able to find health professionals who can support their choice.
 Although still unknown by many, home births are becoming increasingly popular in Spain.

 Hypnobirthing is a complete antenatal course that uses deep relaxation, breathing techniques and birth education to help bring calmness and confidence to the birth.
-It gives women the tools to allow their minds to relax and their body to let go of tension, so that the birth will be more comfortable.
+It gives women the tools to allow their minds to relax and their bodies to let go of tension so that the birth will be more comfortable.
 A technique widely used in countries such UK and USA but still not very well known here in Spain.
-Hypnobirthing has been shown to decrease the use pharmacological pain relief during childbirth and often helps women to achieve a positive birth experience.
+Hypnobirthing has been shown to decrease the use of pharmacological pain relief during childbirth and often helps women to achieve a positive birth experience.

 I am an advocate of postnatal care.
 This is a very important time, good support will have an effect on the physical and mental well being of the mother, baby and the family.
 Here in Spain, women have to access care in the community if they need any support during the postnatal period.
-Once discharged from hospital, they have to arrange their own appointments to see their GP and have to organise all the paperwork so their newborn can get an appointment with the paediatrician in the Health Centre.
+Once discharged from the hospital, they have to arrange their own appointments to see their GP and have to organise all the paperwork so their newborn can get an appointment with the paediatrician in the Health Centre.
 This can be a difficult time for the mother having to adjust to the many changes, leaving the house can be challenging.
 Lack of organised support can lead to women giving up breastfeeding, increased anxiety and worries that can create unnecessary stress on families.
 I think a lot of this could be avoided by offering health visits at home.

 I would like to see women and their families treated with more respect and given access to more information regarding their choices.
 Some health professionals in this area can have an outdated view on childbirth and the ability of women to give birth naturally.